HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 # Putting it all Together
+Just an example of what your final project may look like
 ![Animal shelter page with a navbar, cat and dog cards with photos, a contact form, and a footer for easy navigation and interaction](./assets/images/example.png)
 ##